 In the interest of full disclosure and intellectual honesty, let me state my background and biases: I’m a lifelong social and religious conservative, in the strictest sense of the word.
 That is, I strive to conserve the scriptural teachings in the Bible and Book of Mormon, and the teachings of men and women who faithfully expound on them.
-But I have never gone hunting, nor had any desire to do so, on moral grounds.
+But on moral grounds, I have never gone hunting, nor had any desire to do so,.
 In fact, I’ve always been surprised how easy it is for others to enjoy it.
 I don’t judge those that hunt, as I have my own behavior to concern myself with, but I am admittedly unsympathetic to the efforts of those who promote the right to hunt without a true need to do so.
 And though I usually align myself with political conservatives, I feel free to disagree with them whenever I think they’re wrong.
 While gun ownership is both prudent and constitutionally protected as a general matter, that doesn’t mean the right cannot be limited if the restrictions are rationally and closely tailored to achieve a legitimate governmental purpose.

 Here are some questions relative to the “gun control debate” that I think all spiritually sincere and intellectually honest Christians, and hopefully non-Christians as well, ought to ask themselves, even if the answers are painful and might cause a re-evaluation of our views: (In these questions, the word “right” will be used as a synonym for “morally justifiable and intellectually honest.”)

-- Is is not true that gun control opponents and proponents alike both validly claim protection of human lives as their ultimate goal?
+- Is is not true that both gun control opponents and proponents alike validly claim protection of human lives as their ultimate goal?
 Doesn’t that common ground deserve acknowledgement, and doesn’t it dwarf our differences all by itself?
 Shouldn’t all our discussions start with this acknowledgement of everyone else’s honorable intentions?

 - When we argue that gun possession is a constitutional right, and attempt to apply it to all guns, is it right to ignore the fact that rapid-fire semiautomatic and fully automatic rifles, capable of killing scores of people in a matter of seconds, didn’t exist when the Constitution’s Second Amendment was written and ratified?
 Similarly, is it right to ignore the fact that during that same time, no instance of a deranged citizen using a rifle to quickly kill large numbers of fellow citizens in a crowded place had ever been recorded?
-Is it intellectually honest to argue that the founders of the Constitution intended that civilian possession of yet-uninvented assault rifles, which would enable the unprecedented and quick mass killing of civilians by other civilians who possessed them, be a constitutional right?
+Is it intellectually honest to argue that the founders of the Constitution intended that civilian possession of not-yet-invented assault rifles, which would enable the unprecedented and quick mass killing of civilians by other civilians who possessed them, be a constitutional right?
 Wasn’t the U.S. Constitution designed to insure, among other things like national defense, “Justice” and “domestic Tranquility”?